omravalccc/RAG/README.md

 - Detailed README documentation explaining all architectural decisions
 - Clear code organization and module separation
 - Evidence-based development decisions documented with timestamps and test results

+## Usage of AI:

+-Chatgpt for research and understanding concepts.
+-Antigravity for README.md creation